 Holiday shopping season has already taken off, with consumers starting research, looking for reviews and ratings, and making their lists as early as October.
 However, with American Thanksgiving falling so late in November this year, Black Friday isn’t until November 29th, and Cyber Monday sales won’t kick off until December 2nd.
 According to CBSNews, upwards of 70% of consumers say they won’t begin their shopping until early December.

 This is great news for you!
 That means you still have time to make some last-minute additions to your store and checkout in time to appease holiday shoppers.

 You’re probably thinking “My store already looks great, thank you very much!” and I’m sure you’re right.
 There is, however, always room for improvement.
 The number of people shopping online has been increasing steadily and rapidly over the last several years.
 With 49% of US users logging on to do their purchasing in 2018 (according to a study by Facebook), the trend is expected to continue.
-This means more than half of consumers are predicted to shop online this season.
+This means more than half of holiday shoppers are predicted to buy online this season.

 With all that online traffic, it is more important than ever to gain an edge over your competition.
 Besides the absolute basics of mobile optimization, offering your customers little extras can be the difference between a sale and an exit.

 This may seem like an obvious one, as gift certificates are an old stand-by.
 Turns out though, this old classic shows no signs of slowing down!
-Almost 75% of shoppers purchase gift cards/gift certificates during their holiday shopping (Givex), a projected $300 billion in gift certificate sales.
+Almost 75% of holiday shoppers purchase gift cards/gift certificates for others (Givex), a projected $300 billion in gift certificate sales.